Your ultimate guide to Slack Frontiers Asia Pacific and Europe

 Join the conversation and community

-Access to the Slack Frontiers virtual event platform is open from 13th May.
+Access to the Slack Frontiers virtual event platform is open starting May 13.
 The event platform is where you’ll dive into all the event’s available experiences, including sessions and keynotes, demos, community-building, the virtual photo booth and more.

-You’ll log in with a unique code that will be emailed to you on 13th May with the subject line ‘Access is OPEN’.
+You’ll log in with a unique code emailed to you on May 13 with the subject line “Access is OPEN.”
 Then you can:

 - Set up your attendee profile

-- Browse the full agenda so that you can select sessions and demos to add to your customised schedule
+- Browse the full agenda so you can select sessions and demos to add to your custom schedule

-- Sign up for small group discussions to share best practices and expertise, or create your own conversation in one-to-one or small group video chats via Braindate – download our Braindate guide to learn more
+- Sign up for small group discussions to share best practices and expertise, or create your own conversation in one-on-one or small group video chats via Braindate—download our Braindate guide to learn more

 From the event platform, you can then log in to the exclusive attendees-only Slack Frontiers workspace to connect with peers before, during and after the event.